maxpsq/ora-tools/spreadeasy/README.md

 ## What SpreadEasy is
-It's a simple tool to easily serialize a cursor result set to [Microsoft Office XML Spreadsheet (XMLSS)](https://en.wikipedia.org/wiki/Microsoft_Office_XML_formats) format (Microsoft Excel 2002, not to be confused with "Office Open XML Format").
+It's a simple tool to easily serialize a cursor result set to [Open Document Spreadsheet](https://it.wikipedia.org/wiki/OpenDocument) format (OASIS Open Document Format for Office Applications).
 Just define as many cursor variables as you wish, wrap each of them in a named worksheet and build your spreadsheet.